 Although not exactly the same, the at-risk groups for the diseases coincide.
 Women (especially pregnant ones), middle-aged and beyond are more prone to developing thyroid or gallbladder conditions.
 But aside from weakening the immune system as a whole, how exactly can thyroid diseases make a person vulnerable to developing gallbladder issues?

 1. By affecting cholesterol metabolism

 The changes in cholesterol metabolism depend on the specific condition of a patient.
-Nevertheless, all of these changes increases the risk of developing gallbladder diseases specifically gallstones.
+Nevertheless, all of these changes increase the risk of developing gallbladder diseases specifically gallstones.
 Hyperthyroidism promotes a hypermetabolic state characterized by increased energy expenditure even at rest, weight loss, reduced cholesterol levels, and gluconeogenesis.
-The opposite happens for patients with hypothyroidism which may suffer from hypometabolism.
-Hypothyroid patients usually have notable increase in low density lipoprotein (LDL)-cholesterol.
-Cholesterol hypersaturation of the bile and cholesterol crystallization are two of the major factors contributing to the formation of gallstones.
+The opposite happens for patients with hypothyroidism who may suffer from hypometabolism.
+Hypothyroid patients usually have a notable increase in low-density lipoprotein (LDL)-cholesterol.
+Cholesterol supersaturation of the bile and cholesterol crystallization are two of the major factors contributing to the formation of gallstones.

 3. By causing abnormal Sphincter of Oddi, and intestinal motor function

 The Sphincter of Oddi expresses thyroid hormone receptors and thyroxine has a direct relaxing effect on the sphincter.
 When the thyroid is not functioning well, then the motor function of SO is also disrupted.
 Thyroxine induces inhibition of SO contraction as shown in both animal and human experiments.
 This results in changes in biliary emptying which is a cause for the increased prevalence of common duct bile stone formation in hypothyroidism.